forem/forem/docs/installation/docker.md

    - You do not need "real" keys for basic development.
 Some features require certain keys, so you may be able to add them as you go.

-## Running the Docker app (basic)
+## Running the Docker app via docker-compose (recommended)

 _Docker compose will by default use postgres:9.6 as the database version, should you want to update that set the `POSTGRES_VERSION` variable in your environment and start the container again_

-1. run `docker-compose build`
-1. run `docker-compose run web rails db:setup db:migrate search:setup`
-1. run `docker-compose up`
+1. Run `bin/docker_setup`
-1. That's it!
+2. That's it!
 Navigate to <http://localhost:3000>

+The script executes the following steps:

+1. `docker-compose build`
+2. `docker-compose run web rails db:setup db:migrate search:setup`
+3. `docker-compose up`

 ## Running the Docker app (advanced)